 The Registered Physician in Vascular Interpretation® (RPVI®) certification is awarded by APCA, the Alliance for Certification & Advancement, a new Council created to meet the specific needs of physicians.
 To earn your RPVI certification you must pass the PVI examination.

 Look through the tabs below for more information on the RPVI examination, application and administration information, and the review materials available to you.
-If you’d like to sign-up now, please visit MY APCA.
+If you would like to sign-up now, please visit MY APCA.

 PVI Examination Overview